-The inhibitory effect of ISO on the conventional AF substrate parameters of males is a finding of paramount importance considering the broad use of this agent in AF-related studies of rodents.
-This finding was confirmed both by conventional measurements (AF induction and duration) and by our recently developed objective analysis of CR that is dominantly detecting irregular arrhythmias 38.
-The latter also detected a reduction of AF substrate under PEN (Figure 6), which we did not detect manually.
-An important consideration in this regard is the signal resolution of the obtained arrhythmic recordings and the ability to differentiate between regular and irregular signals.
-Most conventional recordings, certainly those using peripheral ECG to identify the arrhythmias, cannot discriminate between totally regular arrhythmias and AF.
-Our findings stress the importance of this issue by showing how ISO, which markedly increases AERP, leads to markedly reduced AF substrate concomitant with clear tendency towards more regular arrhythmias (Supplemental Figure 4S).
-These findings, could not have been identifies using conventional low-resolution recordings and an analysis that pools together regular and irregular arrhythmias.
-Thus, our findings stress the importance of maintaining high resolution atrial signals, for proper AF substrate analysis.
-Of note, while there is no clear data in the literature on the EP mechanisms underlying regular and irregular supraventricular arrhythmias in rats, our observations are that the former are far more stable and are therefore consistent with a single reentry cycle.
-Importantly, regular arrhythmias might not even depend on properties of the atrial tissue per-see (e.g., AV nodal reentrant tachycardia).
+The inhibitory effect of ISO on the conventional AF substrate parameters of males is a finding of particular importance considering the broad use of this agent in AF-related studies involving rodents.
+This finding was confirmed both by conventional measurements (AF induction and duration) and by our recently developed objective analysis of CR that dominantly detects irregular arrhythmias 38.
+Using the latter approach, we also detected a reduction in AF substrate under PEN (Figure 6), which we were unable to detect manually.
+An important consideration here is the signal resolution of the arrhythmic recordings obtained and the ability to differentiate between regular and irregular signals.
+Most conventional recordings, certainly those that use peripheral ECG to identify arrhythmias, cannot discriminate between totally regular arrhythmias and AF.
+Our findings highlight the importance of this issue by showing how ISO, which markedly increases AERP, leads to markedly reduced AF substrate concomitant with a clear tendency toward more regular arrhythmias (Supplemental Figure 4S).
+These changes could not have been identified using conventional low-resolution recordings and an analysis that pools regular and irregular arrhythmias.
+Thus, our findings stress the importance of maintaining high-resolution atrial signals for accurate AF substrate analysis.
+Of note, while there are no data in the literature that clearly elucidate the electrophysiological mechanisms underlying regular and irregular supraventricular arrhythmias in rats, our observations suggest that the former are far more stable and are therefore consistent with a single reentry cycle.
+Importantly, regular arrhythmias, such as AV nodal reentry tachycardia, may not even be dependent on the atrial tissue properties per se.

-Finally, the power spectrum analyses (Figure 7) are also directly related to our current abilities to record atrial signals with high resolution and digitally clean the signal from ventricular mixing 38.
+Finally, the power spectrum analyses (Figure 7) were also directly related to our current ability to record high-resolution atrial signals and digitally clean the signal from ventricular mixing 38.
 Our analyses indicated that in both males and females ISO and PEN reduced the dominant frequency of the AF signals.
-It is tempting to speculate that these findings may be related to the AERP prolonging effects of both anesthetics leading to increased AF wavelength.
-Similarly, the slower dominant frequency in females under UAS and ISO (Figure 7) may also correlate with the increased AERP of females.
-However, at this stage it is hard to know whether the differences in AERP are indeed the main determinant of these findings.
-Thus, further more mechanistic studies will have to be performed to address these findings in future studies.
+It is tempting to speculate that these findings may be related to the AERP-prolonging effects of both anesthetics leading to increased AF wavelengths.
+Similarly, the slower dominant frequency in UAS females and those under ISO (Figure 7) may also be correlated with the increased AERP in females.
+However, at this stage it is difficult to know whether the differences in AERP were indeed the main determinant of these findings.
+Thus, further mechanistic studies should be performed to address these questions.

 Methods